johnmas007/stikky_app_task/README.md

 # Stikky App

-A clean starting point for a Flutter application.
+A flutter task for stikky app.

 ## Tech Stack